CalabreseLab/seekr/seekr/docs/distribute.md

 https://git-scm.com/docs/gittutorial

-You should read the tutorial above before proceeding, but here's a oneliner for saving any changes and adding them to Github:
+You should read the tutorial above before proceeding, but here's a one liner for saving any changes and adding them to Github

 ```
+ $ cd ~/seekr  # Navigate to the cloned seekr repository
  $ git add . && git commit -m "Replace this with a clear description of changes." && git push
 ```
 # Testing